Lucas-Nardi/Speech-4-Gaming/README.md

 `python pip install virtualenv`

-If you having trouble on the installation this package, please go to the virtualenv [website](https://virtualenv.pypa.io/en/latest/installation.html).
+If you having trouble on the installation, please go to the virtualenv [website](https://virtualenv.pypa.io/en/latest/installation.html).

+Then, choose the directory that you want to put the Speech 4 Gaming Project and open it on the terminal to clone the project with this code below

+`git clone `
-Then, put this command line on terminal to create a virtual enviroment
+    put this command line on terminal to create a virtual enviroment

 `virtualenv env`